 Because more people will receive benefits, Social Security will grow faster than the total economy, or gross domestic product (GDP).
 How much faster will it grow as a share of the economy?

-Social Security benefits amount to 5.0 percent of GDP in 2012.
-By 2035, when the youngest baby boomers will have turned age 70, Social Security benefits in current law are projected to be 6.2 percent of GDP.
-That is an increase of 1.2 percentage points over the current cost of the program.
+Social Security benefits amounted to 4.9 percent of GDP in 2014.
+By 2035, when the youngest baby boomers will have turned age 70, Social Security benefits in current law are projected to be 6.0 percent of GDP.
+That is an increase of 1.1 percentage points over the current cost of the program.

 For more information, see:

 * The views of NASI members are their own and not an official position of the National Academy of Social Insurance or its funders.